 postgresql in the above examples.

-The connector supports pushdown for processing the following aggregate functions:
+Aggregate pushdown for the following functions: